deryavuz1/personalblog/content/posts/oscp_study.md

 ### General study notes

 Lastly, I had a whole section that was basically my personal study track: things like info gathering, web attacks, vulnerability scanning, port tunneling, BOFs, AD attacks, Metasploit usage, file transfers, etc. Not super detailed writeups, but instead they were a list of accumulated knowledge including commands, reminders, and patterns I kept using over and over again.

+## Wrapping up...

+Looking back, I’m just grateful I didn’t quit.
+The amount of stress, sleepless nights, and self-doubt was insane, but it taught me so much - as these are methodologies I am hoping to utilize as I work for my next certificates.

+If you’re on the OSCP path right now, please be patient with yourself.
+Progress is slow, and that’s normal.
+You will 100% get there.